Specially designed program for law enforcement, security, police &

 · Thumb may be removed from tip of baton for strike

-· Use a vertical fist - strike with first two knuckles of the Weapon Hand - not the baton
+· Use a vertical fist - strike with first two knuckles of the Weapon Hand -

 · Keep wrist straight